bbuckner2092/color-game/README.md

 45.)*** Added in the button:hover selector in our CSS file. ***
     When we hover over the buttons the colors we have will alternate.
-    Also Modified the selected class in the CSS file to coincide with our button:hover selector
+    Also Modified the selected class in the CSS file to coincide with our button:hover selector 46.)
+Updated our square class property with the border-radius.
+Gives us that rounded curve for our squares.
+    Updated our button selector to give it a transition to all button properties when we hover over the button.